-During the year ended 31 August 2018, the Group was not aware of material non-compliance with the relevant laws and regulations that have a significant impact on the business and operations of the Group.
+During the year ended 31 August 2019, the Group was not aware of material non-compliance with the relevant laws and regulations that have a significant impact on the business and operations of the Group.

-As disclosed in the Prospectus, we did not make full contributions to the social insurance plans and the housing provident fund for our employees in certain years prior to the date of the Prospectus.
+As disclosed in the Company's prospectus dated 16 January 2017 (the "Prospectus"), we did not make full contributions to the social insurance plans and the housing provident fund for our employees in certain years prior to the date of the Prospectus.
 We have made full contributions to the social insurance plans for all of our employees in the PRC and to the housing provident fund for the majority of our employees in the PRC.
 We intend to make full contributions to housing provident fund for all of our employees in the PRC as soon as reasonably practicable.